fdumontmd/fdumontmd.github.com/source/_posts/2012-05-02-concrete-mathematics-chapter-2-homework-exercises.markdown

 ### $2T_n = nT_{n-1}+3\cdot n!$

-This exercise is not tricky in anyway; just follow the method and the result is guaranteed.
+This exercise is not tricky in any way; just follow the method and the result is guaranteed.

 The recurrence equations are